Gerritson Craane

-Gerritson Craane (born 17 February 1994 on Bonaire) is a Dutch Caribbean professional footballer who currently plays for Tropics SC of the United Premier Soccer League.
+Gerritson Craane (born 17 February 1994 on Bonaire) is a Dutch Caribbean professional footballer who is currently the interim head coach for the Southeastern University men's soccer team.

 Career

 Youth and college

 As a youth on Bonaire, Craane was an accomplished futsal player.
 At a young age, he also worked his way through the youth ranks of DOS Kampen, a lower division team in the Netherlands, until at least 2004 when he was with the E1 squad.
 He had previously been a member of the F10, F6, and F1 squads.
 Craane attended high school at Trinity Christian Academy in Florida, United States from 2012 to 2013.
 During his senior season, he set a team record of 20 assists while leading the team in scoring with 39 goals.
 Following the season, he was named to the First Team All-County, First Team All-Area by the Palm Beach Post, and team MVP.
 In July 2013, Craane signed a letter of intent to play college soccer for the Fire of Southeastern University.
 He scored in his first collegiate match, an eventual 2–3 defeat.
 In total, he made 16 appearances during his freshman season, leading the team in scoring with nine goals and scoring in six consecutive matches.
 As a sophomore, Craane appeared in eleven matches before suffering a season-ending injury.
 Despite his injury, he tallied six goals and three assists and earned All-Conference Honorable Mention honors for The Sun Conference.
 The next season, 2015, he scored four goals in eighteen matches after returning from injury.
 The Fire went on to be crowned The Sun Conference Champions that season, with Craane setting up the game-winning goal with a run down the flank before sending a cross into the box in the championship match.
 Including the playoffs, Craane tallied a team high of 11 assists for the season and was named to The Sun Conference All-Conference Second Team.
 While at SEU, Craane was teammates with fellow Bonaire native and Bonaire international Justin Michel.